Families with Children and Youth

 At St. Paul's, your family will have the opportunity to participate in many fun, faith-filled activities together.

-- Advent wreathe making
+- Advent wreath making

 An important youth ministry involving Worship service is our Acolyte ministry.
 Acolytes are trained to perform specific duties during Sunday morning services to ensure the proper flow of Worship.
 We take our service serious but we keep it fun!
-Plus, you don’t have to sit in the pews!
+Plus, you don't have to sit in the pews!
 All youth grades 5 and up are invited to participate.
+For more information. email the Rev. Erin Morey.

 Many St. Paul's youth and families attend the Episcopal Diocese of Pittsburgh summer camp, Sheldon Calvary Camp.
 Learn more about Calvary Camp by visiting their website.